Back to Insights

 • 5.Build AI capabilities incrementally as budget allows

-Hero image placeholder: Illustration showing budget-friendly AI adoption with coins/money symbols, tier steps from free to paid, and small business owner finding value at each level
+Hero image placeholder: Illustration showing budget-friendly AI adoption with coins/money symbols, tier steps from free to paid, and mid-market owner finding value at each level

-Alt text suggestion: Visual representation of budget tiers for AI adoption in small businesses from free to enterprise
+Alt text suggestion: Visual representation of budget tiers for AI adoption in mid-market companies from free to enterprise

 Executive Summary